Canon 1Ds vs Sony RX10 II

 Review summary: Canon 1Ds vs Sony RX10 II

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Sony RX10 II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds: